Close Your Eyes (Bic Runga album)

-Close Your Eyes is the fifth studio album by New Zealand singer-song writer Bic Runga.
+Close Your Eyes is the fifth studio album by New Zealand singer-songwriter Bic Runga.
 The album is made up of ten covers and two original tracks.
 Upon announcement of the album in October, Runga said: "There are so many songs I've always wanted to cover.
 I wanted to see if I could not just be a singer-songwriter, but someone who could also interpret songs.
 In the process, I found there are so many reasons why a cover version wouldn't work, perhaps because the lyrics were not something I could relate to first hand, because technically I wasn't ready or because the original was too iconic.
 But the songs that all made it on the record specifically say something about where I'm at in my life, better than if I'd written it myself.
 It was a challenging process, I'm really proud of the singing and the production and the statement".